danieliheonu/danieliheonu/README.md

 ### Welcome To My Page 😌

-I am a highly resourceful and creative Backend Developer who is seeking a position in an organized establishment that applauds hard work and dedication.
-I have more than one year of experience as a backend developer and have been able to contribute positively to both the project and my team members in the previous projects I have worked on.
+I am a highly resourceful and creative Backend Developer with more than one year of experience.
+I have been able to contribute positively to both the project and my team members in the previous projects I have worked on.
 I am eager to always learn new things and always ready to help organizations solve problems.
 Among my strength includes Problem Solving, Team Player, and Excellent Organization and Time Management Skills.
 #### You can reach me on:
 - Email: iheonu6@gmail.com
 - [Twitter](https://twitter.com/danieliheonu)